 FLOOR_STORY’s collaborative capsule brings together some of the UK’s most exciting emerging and established designers with incredible sourcing and ethical production.
 Similarly to Laura Spring, FLOOR_STORY emphasises the value of ensuring high-quality, hand-made goods that are mindful of those making the finished product.
 Being a certified GoodWeave retailer, these rugs are made with the responsible consumer in mind.

-It is thrilling to see talented Scottish makers being recognised for their efforts.
+It is great to see talented Scottish makers being recognised for their efforts.
 Laura’s stunning collection of rugs for Floor Story took inspiration from the designs she presented at Tramway in Glasgow in 2016, which were the result of the India Street Project curated by Katy West.
 Funded by Creative Scotland and the British Council, India Street worked with designers from Scotland to India to explore the National Gallery of Scotland’s Turkey Red archive, commonly known as the Bombay Sample Book.